Betiiy/alx-system_engineering-devops/README.md

-shell permission task 17
+shell permission task 0
-a script that will play the StarWars IV episode in the terminal.
+a script that switches the current user to the user betty